azapeti/bigquery-python-bash-automation/README.md

 - Run SQL queries on BigQuery using Python.
 - Automate Python scripts with bash for scheduled or repeated tasks.

 > **Note:** The project assumes you already have the Google Cloud API set up and can query the data collected by Analytics through BigQuery.
 Setting up the API can be done quite easily based on [this video](https://www.youtube.com/watch?v=HbxIXEfl-Hs&list=LL&index=21).
+If you don't have a website set up with GA4, then based on [this repository](https://github.com/ngchub/Google-Cloud-Workshops/blob/main/.Exploring%20Your%20Ecommerce%20Dataset%20with%20SQL%20in%20Google%20BigQuery/Ecommerce_Practice_Notebook.md), you can easily see what a dataset collected about webshop visitors looks like and make queries.
+The project folders contain data queried from this demo database.

 > **Note:** The Python and bash scripts are automatically executed using [crontab](https://linuxhandbook.com/crontab/), so the project is best applied on Linux or Mac systems where crontab is available by default.